nightsky737/CloudBot/README.md

 https://www.kaggle.com/datasets/mmichelli/cirrus-cumulus-stratus-nimbus-ccsn-database

 I do not have these in the github because otherwise that would be too much storage.
 However, I have stored them in a folder in this directory called "data" under "clouds".

+# Other notes:
+Data and models that are not the final model might not be on github, as those are big and eat storage.